conoro/hugo.conoroneill.com/content/post/is-the-saucony-endorphin-rift-my-new-do-anything-trail-shoe.md

 Based on those two runs, I think the Endorphin Rifts are my new trail running shoes for most off-road situations.
 They may displace both the Speedgoats and the Calderas.
 I'll probably start with them in the [Waterville Trail Running festival](https://www.watervilletrailrunningfestival.com/130km) in May and see how they get on at ultra distances.

+UPDATE: I have to add one caution here.
+On a 16 mile training run for the Beara Way Ultra last weekend, I had some bad rubbing on the bottom of my ankle from the high cuff of the Rifts and it eventually blistered and broke skin.
+I'm pretty sure this is because the first two runs were in heavy waterproof socks and this run was in a light pair of Odlo socks.
+Just something to be aware of.
+As a result I may just keep them as backups in WTF, unless the ground is terrible and I wear the heavier socks again.

 <script type="application/ld+json">{
   "@context": "http://schema.org/",